HichanBen/Quantum/README.md

 - Bell states and entanglement
 - The CHSH game (Bell inequality test)
 - Quantum computing basics and measurements
 - simulations  the equations  of Schrödinger
+- Application of VQE in oscillator harmonic

 ## Installation